The Hobo Philosopher

 The conservatives unfortunately do not have the International Jew these days - instead they have the Liberal.
 The American Liberal like the Hitler International Jew is all hated things under one simple heading.
 Liberals are traitors; liberals are cowards; liberals are social deviants who want to undermine the basic principles of the established society.
 Liberals hate God; they hate women, and liberal women hate men; liberals even hate themselves.

-Amazingly, with the fall of Communism, Liberals have even become today’s fascists.
+Amazingly, with the fall of Communism, Liberals have even become today’s Fascists.
 Once upon a time the Liberals were Communist and the Conservatives were Fascists.
-You would think that when the Communists collapsed the Liberal would have collapsed with it but no; the Conservatives went from fascists to patriots and the Liberal went from Communist to Fascists.
+You would think that when the Communists collapsed the Liberal would have collapsed with it but no; the Conservatives went from Fascists to patriots and the Liberal went from Communist to Fascists.
 There should be absolutely no doubt who inherited Adolf's propaganda gene.
-But Adolf claimed to learn the techniques of propaganda from the capitalists warmongers; and I must admits the capitalist warmongers still maintain the edge in this field.
+But Adolf claimed to learn the techniques of propaganda from the capitalists warmongers; and I must admit the capitalist warmongers still maintain the edge in this field.